roseengineering/vitamin-d/README.md

 When a change in the redux state occurs, the render function is called.
 This render function will call the first component.
-The component returns a virtual dom which is then returned by the render function.
+The component returns a virtual dom which is in turn returned by the render function.

-This virtual dom is diffed against the current one and sent to the main thread.
-The main thread patches the dom using this diff.
+The returned virtual dom is then diffed against the current one and sent to the main thread.
+The main thread patches the dom using the diff.

 To accomplish this the module uses nolanlawson/vdom-serialized-patch and Matt-Esch/virtual-dom as well as reactjs/redux.